 World Cup Historic

-When a new Prime Minister assumed office, he decided that things should be dealt with smoothly, especially considering that France had many other wars and independence movements in their hands.
+When another new Prime Minister assumed office, he decided to deal with the situation smoothly, considering that France had many other wars and independence movements in their hands.
 So finally, in 1956, Tunisia obtained independence, and Habib Bourguiba became the first Tunisian president.

 Samt el qusur

 After receiving the news that the prince Sid’Ali (played by Kamel Fazaa) had died, Alia (played by Ghalia Lacroix and Hend Sabry) returns to the palace where she grew up, bringing up painful memories of her adolescence.